 2. The illustrators have had fun creating animals.
 Can you spot the animals who is using his tail as a blanket ?
 Hint he is sleeping in the snow.
 Can you find the animal who is holding onto his toes ?

-3. Can you draw a stocking that would go along with the ones that are hung by the chimney with care ?
+3. Draw a stocking that would go along with the ones that are hung by the chimney ?

 4. Can you draw a picture of what presents are inside the wrapped parcels ?